Ubatuba: Geography

 Ubatuba is linked with the Rodovia Longitudinal or the BR-101.
 It is located east of São Paulo and east-northeast of Santos and west of Rio de Janeiro.
 At latitude 23°26'21.45", it is bounded to the north by Paraty (Rio de Janeiro), to the south by Caraguatatuba, to the west by Cunha, São Luiz do Paraitinga, and Natividade da Serra, and to the east by the Atlantic Ocean.
 The city lies on the Tropic of Capricorn, which crosses just in front of the municipal airport runway.

 The urban area is mainly concentrated in the Atlantic and valley areas.
 The city frequently receives rain, hence the nickname Uba Chuva (chuva being Portuguese for "rain").
 Much of the land to the north is forested and mountainous, forming a part of the Serra do Mar mountains.
 Serra do Mar State Park was established in order to conserve and preserve the Atlantic Forest and covers 83% of the municipality, having a few connector roads through the mountain range and consisting of three centers within Ubatuba: Cunha-Indaiá, Santa Virgínia and Picinguaba.

 The municipality contains part of the Tupinambás Ecological Station, which protects some of the coastal islands.
 A marine park was created under Projeto TAMAR (TAMAR Project) to protect sea turtles.
 In addition, the Oceanographic Institute of the University of São Paulo runs the Clarimundo de Jesus research base in Ubatuba.

 Climate

-The climate of Ubatuba is classified as (Cfa) humid subtropical Climate.
+Ubatuba has a tropical rainforest climate (Köppen: Af).
 It rains during the entire year, more frequently during summer, with the rainfall about 2,520 millimeters/year.
-It has no dry season and has a cold month averaging temperatures of 18 °C.
+It has no dry season.